After Completion of Endodontic Treatment

-Please inform Dr. Allen or Dr. Campbell before the anesthetic is administered or dental work is started if you have had any past “bad” reactions or have allergies to local anesthesia.
+Please inform Dr. Allen, Dr. Campbell or Dr. Cooper before the anesthetic is administered or dental work is started if you have had any past “bad” reactions or have allergies to local anesthesia.

 - Lower teeth and nerve injury.
 During root canal surgery, there is a slight possibility that nerve injury can occur to the lower posterior teeth.
 Drs.
-Allen and Campbell are trained to assess this possibility prior to treatment and will advise you accordingly.
+Allen, Campbell and Cooper are trained to assess this possibility prior to treatment and will advise you accordingly.
 For lower posterior teeth, the root tips may be near a nerve that supplies feeling to the lip, chin, and gums.
 Drs.
-Allen and Campbell are trained to design your surgery to minimize the chances of damaging this nerve.
+Allen, Campbell and Cooper are trained to design your surgery to minimize the chances of damaging this nerve.
 Rarely, this nerve can become irritated during the process of surgery.
 In these cases, when the local anesthesia wears off, you may experience tingling, altered sensation, or in rare cases, a complete lack of feeling in the affected tissues.
 Should this occur, it is usually temporary and will resolve over a period of days, weeks, or months.
 In rare cases, these changes can be permanent and/or painful.